TL;DR

 OTA Updates and the Role of Event Streaming

 Over-the-Air (OTA) updates are now fundamental in the lifecycle of connected vehicles, allowing ECUs, infotainment systems, and telematics modules to receive firmware and configuration changes remotely.
+OTA updates are one of the most impactful downstream actions using real-time Kafka events to trigger over-the-air software pushes to ECUs and TCUs.

 Kafka plays a central role in managing OTA campaigns.
 First, vehicle metadata (such as current firmware version, VIN, region, and hardware configuration) is streamed into Kafka and stored in compacted topics.
 Then, based on campaign criteria, vehicles are selected dynamically, possibly based on combinations like “engine ECU version < 2.4.1 and operated in Region B in last 30 days.”